The church of Deià is blessed with the most amazing views overlooking the coastline and valley

 The first view that strikes you, is the two canons preserved from the 15th century, when this place served as a defence tower.
 Between those, is a small sculpture of a Balearic goat head, a race that was discovered by archaeologist Henry Wandren, who is also buried up here, with company from Robert Graves and other historic personalities, who have dedicated their lives to Mallorca.

-How to get to the parish church of Deià
+Get directions to the church of Sant Joan Baptista in Deià

 Deià, or Deya, is undoubtedly one of the most romantic areas in Mallorca, which is also evidenced in the many wedding ceremonies held every year.
 The natural beauty of Deià has been the main attraction force of the many artists who has been here for inspiration, which has given the village its alias as “village of artists”.
 Every step you take opens new amazing views, colors so deep that they can’t be imitated; simply a fairyland.
 Deià is home to a nice handful of attractions, such as the Son Marroig estate with its iconic marble pavilion, the house of Robert Graves, the archaeological museum and the church of Joan Baptista crowning the village from its hilltop position.
 You have every reason in the world to visit Deià.